wawy1967/wawyCBGuessGame01/README.md

       #The correct number but not in correct position
       #The wrong number
 (4) The program display the results to the console.
-(5) If the guess is incorrect, he program allows users to repeat until n times.
+(5) If the guess is incorrect, the program allows users to repeat until n times.
 If the guess is correct, the program terminates.